brunerd/jsonpath/README.md

 Notable enhancements include:
 - Arrays can now be referenced with positive *and* negative integers
-- Slice can now operate on arrays *and* strings and also allows a negative step integer
+- Slice operates on arrays only and allows the use of a negative step integer and script expressions
 - Property names can be quoted with either single or double quotes and `\u` Unicode escape sequences resolved
 - Queries with sloppy or invalid syntax are no longer allowed
 - Property names containing `;` and `]` are no longer inaccessible, no more gotchas